glucometers-tech/glucometer-protocols/abbott/shared-hid-protocol.md

 This is the same exact request/reply pair in all the currently observed devices.

+## Synchronization packets

+Some devices send what appears like a "synchronization packet" every few reports read, that is so defined:

+    synchronization-packet = %x22 %x01 OCTET

+The frequency of these packets appears to depend on the device (some devices appear to send it exactly every three reports sent), and so does the content of the packet.

 ## Text commands

 Most of the devices using this HID-based protocol can be sent commands that